hypermoist/Hemis/README.md

 (2) Low environmental footprint and network participation equality: Through the use of a highly developed Proof of Stake protocol.

-(3) Decentralized Governance System: A DAO built on top of the tier two Masternodes network, enabling a monthly community treasury, proposals submission and decentralized voting.
+(3) Decentralized Governance System: A DAO built on top of the tier two Gamemasters network, enabling a monthly community treasury, proposals submission and decentralized voting.

 (4) Fast Transactions: Through the use of fast block times and the tier two network, hemis is committed to continue researching new and better instant transactions mechanisms.